MichelleRS/wk-01-shell-game/README.md

 ## Current Workflow

--   Build HTML for shell section
+-   Build HTML for shell section [complete]
+-   Start style and get DOM elements for button1 and images

 ## Rubric Tasks and Point Values